hipe/tmx/git_viz/doc/issues/012-the-bundle-building-algorithm.md

-• #the-commit-cache is a simple hash of commits, keyed by SHA. we used to call it "the commit dictionary" but we want to emphasize that because the repo itself is volatile, cacheing commits should be the exception and not the rule.
+• #the-commit-cache is a simple hash of commits, keyed by SHA. we used to call it "the commit dictionary" but we want to emphasize that because the repo itself is volatile, caching commits should be the exception and not the rule.

 • the #git-show-command..